Language library

 Hardware-Oriented Helpers

-The base library should be used for common, well-defined operations instead of recreating them in every project.
-Examples include:
+Use the base library for common operations instead of reimplementing them in every project.
+The implementations are tested against known vectors.

 Reading Base-Library Code